elunna/hackem/hackem_changelog.md

 - [x] Increased available max spells by 10 (Added 0-9 for spell list letters)
 - [x] Spellbook weights are now based on their level
 - [x] Spellcasting while wearing body armor will negatively affect your spell success rate.
-    The exception to this is crystal plate mail, which does not adversely affect spellcasting in any way.
+  - The exception to this is crystal plate mail, which does not adversely affect spellcasting in any way.
-- [x] Added the +500 turns per spellcast (from slashem), make spellcasting rewarded any spell that is successfully cast every 500 turns will never be forgotten.
+- [x] Casting any spell successfully adds +500 turns to your memory of it (from slashem)

 ### Spell changess: